LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 Since 1995, the number of detected exoplanets has increased from zero to over 5000.
 Based on large scale surveys, it is now expected that almost all stars host at least one planet. [reference to be added].
 Small planets are more common than gas giants.
 Earth-sized planets are expected to exist in the habitable zone of approximately 20% of sunlike stars and in 40% of M-dwarfs.
 In addition to the rocky planets, gas giants and ice giants and their observed orbits in our own solar system, new types of planets were detected named "super-Earths" ($1.5-2 R_E$) and "mini-Neptunes", as well as the presence of 'hot jupiters': gas giants in very close orbits, with super-Earths even being the most common type of planet.
 The insights have led to improved theories  on the accretion of planets from proto-planetary disks.
 Moreover, the discovery of 'hot jupiters' let to theories on orbital migration of planets.
 More detailed and more complete detections of planetary systems are needed to consolidate such theories.

 An open question is whether rocky exoplanets in the habitable zone of stars can sustain life.
 Besides suitable temperatures for water to exist in its liquid form, estimated via the habitable zone which depends on the temperature of the star and the planet's orbit, such planets need an atmosphere, which in theory could be traced by molecules such as CO2 and CH4.
 Should life as we know it already exist on a planet, then oxygen should be present in the atmosphere, which can be traced through O3.
 The measurement of the chemical signature and more detailed physics of a planet is referred to as *characterisation*.
 As planets are very faint compared to their host star, direct characterisation has been very challenging so far and is one of the main aims of upcoming missions.
+It has been argued by previous studies that 30 to 50 exoplanets need to be studied to get statistically robust results on the fraction of habitable rocky HZ exoplanets.

 **2. Main detection methods for exoplanets**